Impartial digraphs: Introduction

 \subsection{Background and motivation.}

 The first author learned of this problem from Jacob Fox, who had proposed it together with Hao Huang and Choongbum Lee around 2013 when they considered density problems for digraphs and tournaments, including variants of Sidorenko's conjecture and the inducibility problem, where one wishes to maximize or minimize the number of copies of a fixed digraph in a tournament.
 They formulated \cref{thm:main} as a conjecture after computer experiments, and proved that every impartial digraph must be a disjoint union of trees whose number of vertices is a power of 2; see \cref{prop:tree}.
-(The name ``impartial'' is ours.)
+(The names ``impartial'' and ``recursively bridge-mirrored'' are ours.)

 For undirected graphs, conjectures of Sidorenko~\cite{Sid93} and Erd\H{o}s--Simonovits~\cite{ES83} (commonly referred to as \emph{Sidorenko's conjecture}) say that for every bipartite graph $H$, the $H$-density in a graph of fixed density is minimized asymptotically by a random graph.
 Lately the conjecture has been proved for many families of $H$ \cite{CFS10,CKLL18,CL-blowup,CL17,Hat10,KLL16,LS,SzeSidorenko}, though the conjecture remains open in general.
 In particular, the case $H = K_{5,5}\setminus C_{10}$ is open.